-The perils of not having motor legal protection cover is something that focused my mind based on my own personal experience.
+The perils of not having Motor Legal Protection cover is something to consider based on my own personal experience.

 I was unfortunate to have my parked car destroyed by a third party who was racing his friend and collided with another third party who was trying to pull out of a side street.
 This resulted in my third party losing control, mounting a pavement and throwing my parked car in to the middle of the road.